 There are many varieties of ants in the world.
 The most common species of ants are house invaders that include acrobat, carpenter, pharaoh, pavement and odorous.
 The house-invading ants can get into food kept in the kitchen and damage them brutally.
 They also damage property and cause stinging bites on the human body.
 These ants can even harm the flowers and plants in the garden (1,2).

 - Black Carpenter Ant (Camponotus Pennsylvanicus)

 Black Carpenter Ant is a known species of carpenter ant.
-They have a dull black colored head and whitish hair on the abdomen.
 They are most active during nights and known for foraging 100 yards to search for food.
-They establish chemical (pheromone) trails.
 The black carpenter does not sting, but they can give a sharp bite.
-They produce formic acid, that is injected for creating irritation.
-They live on dead insects, juice of ripe fruits, jelly, meats, sugar, and honey.
-They do not feed on wood (3).
+These ants produce formic acid, that is injected for creating irritation.
+They live on dead insects, juice of ripe fruits, jelly, meats, sugar, and honey; thus do not feed on wood (3).